NCAA tournament bubble watch: Can Northern Iowa get an at-large?

 TOP 9: Gonzaga (NBC: 1), San Diego State (NBC: 1), BYU (NBC: 5), Saint Mary’s (NBC: 8)

-UTAH STATE (NET: 38, NBC: First four out): The Aggies got revenge for a season-closing loss to New Mexico (142) by beating the Lobos in the quarterfinals of the Mountain West tournament.
-I still think USU needs to win the automatic bid if they want any chance of getting into the NCAA tournament.
+UTAH STATE (NET: 38, NBC: First four out): The Aggies have played their way into the final of the Mountain West tournament, which is the only think that they could do to still have a chance at an at-large.
+It will be close if they lose, I still think USU needs to win the automatic bid if they want any chance of getting into the NCAA tournament.
 The Aggies have not beaten a top 30 team this season and only have two top 85 wins — Florida (32) and LSU (33) on neutral courts — compared to two Quad 3 losses.

 EAST TENNESSEE STATE (NET: 39, NBC: 11): The Buccaneers survived Western Carolina (143) on Saturday and will now head into the SoCon tournament as regular season champs with a 24-4 record.
 They have a win at UNCG (73) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (197) at home.
 That is the killer.
 The Buccaneers can only lose to UNCG or Furman (66) in the SoCon tournament to have a chance, and even that might be a bit of a long shot.